glennhenry/cs-notes/docs/computer-networking/30-http-https/http-https.md

 Source : https://blog.bytebytego.com/p/how-does-https-work-episode-6

 :::tip
 Find more about general [encryption](/computer-security/encryption) and its terminology including [public and private key](/computer-security/encryption#public-and-private-key), [key exchange](/computer-security/encryption#key-exchange).
-Also about [symmetric](/computer-security/symmetric-encryption) and [asymmetric](/computer-security/asymmetric-encryption) encryption.
+Also, about [symmetric and asymmetric encryption](/computer-security/symmetric--asymmetric).
 :::